 A dermatologist will do a skin biopsy to look for lupus if sun sensitivity and a rash is suspicious for this diagnosis.

 How does a person know if they have the autoimmune disease systemic lupus?

 The diagnosis is made when a person meets a certain number of diagnostic criteria.
 One needs to have 4 of the following problems to be diagnosed with lupus:

 - Skin rashes: either a malar rash, discoid rash (somewhat circular-shaped scarring skin lesions) or a rash on sun-exposed areas

 - Pleurisy (inflammation of the lungs) or pericarditis (inflammation of the heart)

 - Abnormal blood tests such as low white blood cell counts or platelets

-- Abnormal autoantibody tests such as a positive ANA (anti-nuclear antibody test); Almost all patients with lupus have a positive ANA.
-However, many people without lupus have a positive ANA as well so it’s important for this to be interpreted by a Rheumatologist specialist.
+- Abnormal autoantibody tests such as a positive ANA (anti-nuclear antibody test); almost all patients with lupus have a positive ANA.
+However, many people without lupus have a positive ANA as well so it’s important for this to be interpreted by a rheumatologist.

 For those that do have lupus, one of the most important practices to prevent flare-ups of the disease is meticulous sun protection.

 This is another important role for your dermatologist.
 Teaching you how to prevent UV ray exposure on your skin is really important for controlling lupus.
 A really good broad spectrum sunscreen should be used every day on all exposed skin.